Meghan Savage, PhD, CCC-SLP

-Dr. Savage earned her bachelor’s degree in Psychology in 2004 from Hendrix College in Conway, AR.
-She completed her master’s degree in Communication Sciences and Disorders in 2007 from Louisiana State University.
-In 2012, she earned her PhD in Communication Sciences and Disorders, with an emphasis in Neurogenic Communication Disorders from Louisiana State University.
+Dr. Savage earned her Bachelor of Arts in Psychology in 2004 from Hendrix College in Conway, AR.
+She completed her Master of Arts in Communication Sciences and Disorders in 2007 from Louisiana State University.
+In 2012, she earned her Doctor of Philosophy in Communication Sciences and Disorders, with an emphasis in Neurogenic Communication Disorders from Louisiana State University.

 Dr. Savage has worked clinically with pediatric and adult populations.
 Her research interests are in adult neurogenic communication disorders, and specifically in conversational treatments with people with aphasia and their conversation partners.
 She also has a passion for interprofessional education and collaborative practice teaching and research.
 She has numerous presentations at the local, state, national and international level and has published book chapters and peer-reviewed articles.
 She has also directed several master’s theses and mentored students through the research process.

 Dr. Savage was selected to participate in the Council of Academic Programs in Communication Sciences and Disorders (CAPCSD) Lisa Scott Leadership Academy.
 She is also a T3Training Grant recipient to attend the University of Virginia’s Train the Trainer Interprofessional Training Program.
 She serves on the Board for the Academy of Neurological Communication Disorders and Sciences (ANCDS).
 Furthermore, Dr. Savage actively participates in service at the University.
 She founded and facilitated a monthly community stroke support group at a local hospital and has served as a founding board member for a nonprofit pediatric clinic.
 Dr. Savage is the recipient of the University of St. Augustine for Health Sciences’ 2020 Board Excellence ‘Student First’ Award.